D’Vontaye Mitchell death: 4 former Milwaukee hotel workers are charged with felony murder - KESQ

 The four defendants then used “various means of force” to hold Mitchell in place while he was on the ground, “including pushing down on (Mitchell’s) back, shoulders and arms,” and including one defendant appearing to strike Mitchell with a collapsable baton, court documents say.

-“These charges are based on an extensive review of the evidence collected by the Milwaukee Police Department, the autopsy conducted and the report produced by the Milwaukee County medical examiner’s office, and information received from members of the community,” the DA’s office said in a statement accompanying the release of criminal complaints.
+“These charges are based on an extensive review of the evidence collected by the Milwaukee Police Department, the autopsy conducted and the report produced by the Milwaukee County medical examiner’s office, and information received from members of the community,” said the office of Milwaukee County District Attorney John Chisholm in a statement accompanying the release of criminal complaints.

 “All I know is that I’m being wrongfully charged,” Williamson said.
 “The only thing I want to express to the family (of D’Vontaye Mitchell) is I deeply apologize.
 I didn’t know he was going to lose his life.
 I really hate that I got involved in the situation.”